-- 1. Write down ONE issue that affects you and/or your community directly.
-How does it affect you?
-Why is it a challenge?
-Who else is affected? - 2.
-What do you think could be some possible solutions to the challenge identified in the first question?
-Dream big (don't limit yourself)-write down at least two (but list as many as you'd like) possible solutions or ways to address the issue. - 3.
-When thinking about solutions or recommendations to issues that affect more than just you, it is important to consult in order to give you a different perspective about your issue? - 4.
-Can you identify groups of people or individuals who would support some of your solutions?
+3. What do you think could be some possible solutions to the challenge identified in the first question?
+Dream big (don't limit yourself)-write down at least two (but list as many as you'd like) possible solutions or ways to address the issue.
+4. Can you identify groups of people or individuals who would support some of your solutions?
 Why would they support it?
 How do you think you could get them on board?
+4.

-5. There might be individuals in your family or community who disagree or are not aware of the ways this issue you get them to care about the issue?
+5. There might be individuals in your family or community who disagree or are not aware of the ways this issue might affect them.
+How would you talk to them about the issue?
+How would you present the issue?
+How would you get them to care about the issue?
 Try to make your arguments as factual or logical as possible.